Shashimauli/DevelopingDataProducts/Assignment Presentation/index.Rmd

 5. Level of significane: This is the level at which we wish to compare the proportions of the two populations.
 Often, researchers choose significance levels equal to 0.01, 0.05, or 0.10; but any value between 0 and 1 can be used.

+All these values are being taken by the ui.r file and this file also gives the layout of the web page (user interface)

 --- .class #id